oracle-livelabs/analytics-ai/mysql/mysql-sailgp/infrastructure/infrastructure.md

 2. Start creating the DB System.

+   Since this is for experimentation, choose "Development Testing".

    Check the compartment, it should be the same as the compartment you created the network (VCN) in, and assign to the DB System the name:

    ```